openid/OpenID4VCI/openid-connect-4-verifiable-credential-issuance-1_0.md

 * `formats`: REQUIRED.
 A JSON object containing a list of key value pairs, where the key is a string identifying the format of the credential and the value is a JSON object detailing the specifics about the support for the credential format.

 * `claims`: REQUIRED.
-A JSON object contain a list of key value pairs, where the key identifies the claim offered in the credential and the value is a JSON object detailing the specifics about the support for the claim.
+A JSON object containing a list of key value pairs, where the key identifies the claim offered in the credential and the value is a JSON object detailing the specifics about the support for the claim.
 This specification defines the OPTIONAL property of `mandatory` who's value MUST be a boolean which when set to `true` indicates the claim MUST be present in the issued credential.
 If the `mandatory` property is omitted its default should be assumed to be `true`.

 The following example shows a non-normative example of the relevant entries in the OP metadata defined above